JorgePe/DIY-PU-Sensor/README.md

 - 4D 59 4F 57 4E 53 57 49 54 43 48 = ASCII representation of "MYOWNSWITCH"
 - 0Fh = checksum

+### INFO_RAW / INFO_PCT / INFO_SI

+According to Pybricks documentation these 3 messages are optional.
+I just copied these commands from MyOwnBricks emulation of the TiltSensor and it worked.

 ### INFO_MAPPING - input and output flags